TheChronicMonster/simple_nft_auction/README.md

 Creator.publish(nftId, reservePrice, lenInBlocks);
 ```

 Pay and publish without a race are for when one participant wants to do one thing.
-Make a pay transaction
+This snippet makes a pay transaction:

 ``` js
 Creator.pay([[amt, nftId]]);